 Syrian Hamsters are generally healthy animals.
 The most common health problems are dental problems and diarrhea (wet tail).
 We therefore recommend that you regularly check the teeth of the animals in order to detect any dental problems in time.
 A well-balanced and complete hamster diet is essential to avoid digestive problems.

 It is not necessary to treat the animals preventively with anti-parasite.
 It is not necessary to give extra vitamins with a complete hamster food.

 It is advisable to consult a veterinarian for the following symptoms:

 Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than the food.

-Bald spots, lots of scratching, scabs, wounds, bumps and lumps
+Bald spots, lots of scratching, scabs, wounds, bumps and nodules

-Wet and dirty ass, drinking a lot, falling over, listless, different shape and color of the droppings
+Wet and dirty ass, drinking a lot, falling over, listlessness, different shape and color of the droppings